Canine Training Specialist Program

 Includes tuition, application fee, and books.
-A non-refundable Application Fee of $50.00 is required with your application, and upon acceptance, a refundable $500 tuition deposit is required to hold your spot in class.
+An Application Fee of $50.00 is required with your application, and upon acceptance, a refundable $500 tuition deposit is required to hold your spot in class.
 These fees will be applied to the full tuition cost.
 An additional $300.00 training equipment package is required.

 This 8-week course of instruction prepares students to work with a wide variety of dog temperaments utilizing numerous training techniques.
 Graduates may find suitable employment in veterinary clinics, boarding kennels, training kennels, obedience clubs, pet sitting, dog walking, and private dog training companies.
 Students will learn to monitor and maintain dog health, manage a kennel, and work with basic and advanced obedience dogs, basic and advanced behavior problems, agility dogs, and advanced clicker training.
 This 40-hour/week course includes the four week “Pet Obedience Theory and Application” and continues on for an additional 4 weeks.
 Upon completion of this program, students will receive the certificate of Canine Training Specialist and will be able to conduct private lessons, group lessons, and in-kennel training.
 Participants who complete this course are eligible to continue on in the Canine Training and Behavior Specialist Program.
 Through a combination of lecture and hands-on training attendees will learn training theory and techniques in the areas below.